 Answer A is wrong.
 Cylinder heads and engine blocks can be pinned or stitched without welding.
 Drill the holes using a bit that matches the bolts.
 These cracks usually reach into a coolant or oil jacket.
 Be sure to drill deep enough to repair the leak.

 Answer B is wrong.
 Pinning kits usually have the proper tap.
 If not, use a tap from your set; ream a ridge around the hole before inserting the bolt.

 Answer C is wrong.
-Apply the thread lock or sealer provided in the kit and torque the bolt.
-Grind the bolt down close to the surface, and then peen the bolt again with a punch and hammer.
+Apply the thread lock or sealer in the kit and torque the bolt.
+Grind the bolt close to the surface, and then peen the bolt again with a punch and hammer.
 Smooth the bolt even with the surface.

 72. Which of the following results in low oil pressure?

 - A. A stuck closed oil pressure relief valve.

 - C. A restriction in the oil filter.

 - D. A clogged oil pressure relief valve.